The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Abstract

 \section{Abstract}

-With the commissioning of powerful, new-generation telescopes such as the JWST (James Webb Space Telescope) and the ground based ELTs (Extremely Large Telescopes), the first characterization of a high molecular weight atmosphere around a temperate rocky exoplanet is imminent.
-The best target we have so far of a potentially habitable planet accessible to these telescopes is TRAPPIST-1e.
-Numerical atmospheric simulations and synthetic observables of such targets are essential to prepare and eventually interpret these observations.
-Here we report the results of the first part of the THAI (TRAPPIST-1 Habitable Atmosphere Intercomparison) project, which compares the results of 3D numerical simulations performed with four state-of-the-art Global Climate Models (ExoCAM, LMD-Generic, ROCKE-3D, Unified Model) for the exoplanet TRAPPIST-1e.
+With the commissioning of powerful, new-generation telescopes such as the JWST and the ground-based ELTs, the first characterization of a high-molecular-weight atmosphere around a temperate rocky exoplanet is imminent.
+Atmospheric simulations and synthetic observables of target exoplanets are essential to prepare and interpret these observations.
+Here we report the results of the first part of the THAI (TRAPPIST-1 Habitable Atmosphere Intercomparison) project, which compares 3D numerical simulations performed with four state-of-the-art Global Climate Models (ExoCAM, LMD-Generic, ROCKE-3D, Unified Model) for the potentially habitable target TRAPPIST-1e.
 In this first part, we present the results of dry atmospheric simulations.
 These simulations serve as a benchmark to test how radiative transfer, subgrid-scale mixing (dry turbulence and convection) and large-scale dynamics impact the climate of TRAPPIST-1e and consequently the transit spectroscopy signature as seen by JWST.
-To first order, the four models give results in fairly good agreement.
-The inter-model spread in the global mean surface temperature amounts to 7~K (6~K) for the N$_2$-dominated (CO$_2$-dominated, respectively) atmosphere.
-The radiative fluxes (both stellar and thermal) are also remarkably similar (inter-model variations less than 5$\%$), from the surface (1~bar) up to atmospheric pressures $\sim$~5~millibar.
+To first order, the four models give results in good agreement.
+The inter-model spread in the global mean surface temperature amounts to 7K (6K) for the N$_2$-dominated (CO$_2$-dominated, respectively) atmosphere.
+The radiative fluxes are also remarkably similar (inter-model variations less than 5$\%$), from the surface (1bar) up to atmospheric pressures $\sim$5millibar.
 Moderate differences between the models appear in the atmospheric circulation pattern (winds) and the (stratospheric) thermal structure.
-These differences arise between the models from (1) large scale dynamics because TRAPPIST-1e lies at the tipping point between two different circulation regimes (fast and Rhines rotators) in which the models can be alternatively trapped ; and (2) parameterizations used in the upper atmosphere such as numerical damping (e.g., the presence and formulation of a sponge layer).
+These differences arise between the models from (1) large scale dynamics because TRAPPIST-1e lies at the tipping point between two different circulation regimes (fast and Rhines rotators) in which the models can be alternatively trapped; and (2) parameterizations used in the upper atmosphere such as numerical damping.

 \keywords{}